 In FY 2022, TDHCA expended or issued \$2,471,676,080 in total funds and tax credit assistance.
-The vast majority of these funds derive from federal/federally-authorized resources or marketbased loan mechanisms.
-Programs with state sources of funding, which include HTF programs and the HHSP, comprised 0.25% of total FY 2022 funding.
+The vast majority of these funds derive from federal/ federally-authorized resources or market-based loan mechanisms.
+Programs with state sources of funding, which include THTF programs and the HHSP, comprised 0.25% of total FY 2022 funding.
 In the following chart and tables, HCV Program data may include participants that have been ported to another Public Housing Authority (PHA), yet still receive TDHCA assistance.
-Figures for the HOME Investment Partnerships Program include only single family HOME activities.
-Multifamily HOME funds are included in the number for Multifamily Direct Loan.
+Figures for the HOME Investment homebuyer Partnerships Program include only single family HOMEs purchase activities.
+Multifamily HOME funds are included in thes mortgage number for Multifamily Direct Loan.